Terms & Conditions

 If you have any special dietary, health or other requirements, please notify us at the time of booking at firstname.lastname@example.org.
 We will try to accommodate you, although we cannot guarantee that we will be able to.
 If it turns out that we are unable to meet your requirements, you can cancel your booking up to 10 days for Classes and Special Events/up to 30 days for Half Day or Full Day Workshops, Courses and Intensives in advance as normal and get a full refund.
 However, if you fail to notify us in advance and cancel within the stated period(s) as a result of our inability to accommodate you, we will not be able to offer a refund.
 In view of this, if you are booking within the relevant period, it is your responsibility to email us in advance of booking and obtain confirmation via email that we can accommodate you.

-We offer 30% off some of The School Of Life Public Programme events for over-65s, the un-waged on Job Seeeker’s Allowance and students.
+We offer 30% off events under £50 for over-65s, the un-waged on Job Seeeker’s Allowance and students.
 To access this offer please use the concessionary codes that can be found here.
 You will be asked to show appropriate ID when you attend the class: a driving licence or Freedom Pass for over 65s, proof of being in receipt of Job Seeker’s Allowance and a student card for students.

 Cancellations or Changes to Bookings